Krisp alternative

 Notes on disk, not in an app.

 Krisp keeps your transcripts in their cloud / app shell.
-Quietly writes plain .md to a folder you choose — your Obsidian vault, iCloud, your Git repo.
+Quietly writes plain .md to a folder you choose — iCloud, your Git repo, any folder you like.

 $49 once